Classifications of Maritime Crew Members

 Deck Cadet

-Seafarers ranked as a deck cadet are officers under training; they are trained in navigation, ship and cargo handling, as well as maritime law.
+Seafarers ranked as a deck cadet are officers under training.
+They are trained in navigation, ship and cargo handling, as well as maritime law.
 They report to the chief officer and help the deck officers while also observing and learning from them.

 Third Officer